lhelwerd/rechu/README.md

 ## Installation

-To obtain the latest release version of the module and its dependencies from PyPI, use `pip install rechu` or `poetry add rechu`.
+To obtain the latest release version of the module and its dependencies from PyPI, use `uv add rechu`, `pip install rechu` or `poetry add rechu`.

 Source releases of versions are available from [GitHub](https://github.com/lhelwerd/rechu/releases).

-When using the source release or if this repository is cloned, then installation of the module is possible with `pip install` followed by either the release zip/tarball or the current directory. `make install` installs from the current directory.
+When using the source release or if this repository is cloned, then installation of the module is possible with `uv add` or `pip install` followed by one of the following: a wheel, a release zip/tarball or a path to the current directory. `make install` installs from the current directory.
 We recommend using virtual environments to keep your dependencies separate from global installation.

 To install a development version of the module as a dependency, you can use `rechu @ git+https://github.com/lhelwerd/rechu.git@main#egg=rechu` in